Unicoi County, Tennessee: Politics

 Voters of Unicoi County, like most of eastern Tennessee, have been strongly affiliated with the Republican Party since before the Civil War, when it was a Unionist enclave.
 Since its founding, it has supported the Republican presidential candidate in all but one election (1912, when it backed Theodore Roosevelt's Progressive Party campaign).

 At the state level, Unicoi County has historically been slightly more receptive to Democratic candidates, generally when they win by landslides.
 It often supported Democratic candidates for governor in the Solid South era, when white conservatives largely were affiliated as Democrats.
 More recently, it backed Democrat Ned McWherter in the 1986 and 1990 gubernatorial elections and Phil Bredesen in 2006, when he won every county in the state.

+Education

+All Unicoi County residents are in the Unicoi County School District.